luis11anillo/forum/README.md

 # Forum

 Forum designed to facilitate conversations, discussions, and information sharing among a community of users.
-It provides a space where users can create posts, ask questions, share experiences, and discuss a wide range of topics.
+It provides a space where users can create posts, ask and reply questions, share experiences and discuss a wide range of topics.
 These discussions are organized into categories that are related to specific themes or subjects.